xiaohan2012/daily-reading/week-plans/oct-24.md

 todo

+## "parallel" paper

+two main ideas:

-- parallel paper: summarize in gitlab (for sharing)
+- parallel processing of edges in a matching
+- for edges in the same core, do it in batch

 - community search papers
 - guided/biased cascade generation
 - C++ programming